· SOUTHEAST ASIA · THAILAND ·

 Number of Days: 3-5

-Koh Lipe, the final and most isolated island on this list, is an energetic, often bustling, fantastically pretty little place.
 The island is situated within a Thai national park so there is a small payment to enter, but that’s just demonstrative of how beautiful it is.
 Located on the southern border of Thailand adjacent to the large island of Langkawi, Koh Lipe is an easy hop away from Malaysia.

 Koh Lipe has beautiful beaches on every side, so whether you want to check out a sunset or sunrise (or anything in between), there’s a Koh Lipe beach for you.
-It’s even got a small sandbank on the northern coast (North Point Beach) !
+It’s even got a small sandbank on the northern coast (North Point Beach).

 It’s also another island with no cars, so is small enough to walk around or get a tuktuk taxi across (there’s only a few hills which makes it easier).
 However, the walking street is narrow, busy and feels a little frenetic – whether that is a good or bad thing is up to you!
 The island also has a 7-Eleven.